timfilzinger/idp-software.com/docs/contribution/index.md

 4. **Add a logo placeholder**:

-   Create an `assets` directory in the vendor folder and add a placeholder for the vendor's logo:
+   Create an `assets` directory in the vendor folder and add a placeholder for the vendor's logo or other images you add to our index.md.

    ```
    docs/vendors/vendor-name/assets/vendor-name-logo.png